rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 marks an item as unstable.
 This infects all sub-items, where the attribute doesn't have to be reapplied.
 So if you apply this to a module, all items in the module will be unstable.

+You can make specific sub-items stable by using the `#[stable]` attribute on them.
+The stability scheme works similarly to how `pub` works.
+You can have public functions of nonpublic modules and you can have stable functions in unstable modules or vice versa.

 # stable

 The `#[stable(feature = "foo", "since = "1.420.69")]` attribute explicitly marks an item as